troopjs/todomvc.troopjs.com/README.md

 ```
 .
-├── src
+├── dist
-│   ├── css
+├── css
-│   └── js
+├── js
 │   └── lib
 └── test
 ```

-As you and see all application sources are contained in a top `src` folder.
-The reason for this is that we want to keep _application_ resources separated from _test_ and _build_ resources.
-So to that effect, the `test` folder contains test related resources and the `build` folder contains build output.
+As you and see all application sources are contained in a top `js` folder.
+In the `test` you'll find test, and the `dist` folder we'll get the build output (note that the `dist` folder should be created by a build tool and ignored from source control).

 Inside the `js` folder there's a folder called `lib`.
-This is where external libraries should be stored.
+This is where external _application_ libraries should be stored.
 External libraries should be [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) compliant.

 > TroopJS makes use of git submodules to manage external libraries.
-Many of these libraries are not AMD compliant and some of them have platform or tool dependent build systems that would make the build of a TroopJS application prohibitively difficult.
-To solve this we've created clones of these libraries and committed AMD patches and build output to our clones.
-This way we can submodule our clones while still tracking upstream changes.
+For instructions on how submodules work you can take a look at the [documentation](http://book.git-scm.com/5_submodules.html).

 ### Bootstrap

-As previously noted the application resources are all contained in the `src` folder.
+As previously noted the application resources are all contained in the `js` folder.
 In this folder there are a couple of _standard_ folders that most applications would need

 ```
-src
 ├── js
 │   ├── lib
 │   └── widget